wso2-extensions/identity-oauth-uma/docs/tryout.md

 The client should pass id token to prove its identity to the authorization server.
 For the sample scenario in this tutorial only the requesting party username is required.

 -   Execute the following curl command to obtain the OIDC id\_token.
-    -   Be sure to replace the `<CLIENT_ID>` and `<CLIENT_SECRET>` tags with the values you got when you [Configured the service provider for the client](#configure-service-provider-to-act-as-the-client).
+    -   Be sure to replace the `<CLIENT_ID>` and `<CLIENT_SECRET>` tags with the values you got when you [configured the service provider for the client](#configure-service-provider-to-act-as-the-client).
-    -   Since the grant type use here is the password grant type, you need  to specify the requesting party credentials in the curl command.
+    -   Since the grant type used here is the password grant type, you need  to specify the requesting party credentials in the curl command.

     **Request Format**
     ```